Art Is My Life

 - MD Anderson Children’s Cancer Hospital (Houston, TX): The Faris Foundation regularly supports initiatives of the pediatric Arts in Medicine program at MD Anderson, including special events such as the annual Let There Be GOLD Celebration of the Arts and Creative Arts Week.

 - Mount Sinai Kravis Children’s Hospital (New York, NY): Beginning in 2021, The Faris Foundation will work with the team at Mount Sinai to develop and sustain a unique Creative Arts Therapy Fellowship that serves pediatric patients and families, with a primary focus on hematology and oncology patients.
 The program is a significant step forward in bolstering the field of pediatric cancer creative arts therapy.
+This Fellowship continues the legacy of The Harv Toback Creative Arts Therapy Fellowship (2017-2020).

 Blog post by Leara Glinzak